firdausraginda/python-clean-code/README.md

 ```

 ## Function as First-Class Citizens
-Higher order functino: if a function receives a function as argument, or returns a function as result

-### Solution
 The idea is to supply a function as parameter to a function.

-The advantage of doing this is function as param is not always be called, after pass it to the designated function, we can set condition when it should be called.
+The advantage of doing this is, after pass it to the designated function, we can set condition when it should be called.
+So it will not be called all the time.

-### Example

-#### use callable
+#### example use callable
 ```py
 from datetime import datetime
 from typing import List, Callable